-The stock price of our Class A common stock may be volatile or may decline regardless of our operating performance.
+The stock price of our Class A common stock may be volatile or may decline.

 Prior to our IPO, there was no public market for shares of our Class A common stock.
-The market prices of the securities of other newly public companies have historically been highly volatile.
+The market prices of the securities of other newly public companies have historically been highly volatile, and our stock price has been volatile since our IPO.
 The market price of our Class A common stock may fluctuate significantly in response to numerous factors, many of which are beyond our control, including, but not limited to:

-- overall performance of the equity markets and/or publicly-listed technology companies; - · actual or anticipated fluctuations in our revenue or other operating metrics; - changes in the financial projections we provide to the public or our failure to meet these projections; - failure of securities analysts to initiate or maintain coverage of us, changes in financial estimates and/or recommendations by any securities analysts who follow our company, or our failure to meet the estimates or the expectations of investors; - · recruitment or departure of key personnel; - significant security breaches, technical difficulties or interruptions of our services; - the economy as a whole and market conditions in our industry; - · rumors and market speculation involving us or other companies in our industry; - announcements by us or our competitors of significant innovations, acquisitions, strategic partnerships, joint ventures, or capital commitments; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - lawsuits threatened or filed against us; - other events or factors, including those resulting from war, incidents of terrorism, or responses to these events; and - sales of additional shares of our Class A common stock by us, our directors, our officers or our stockholders.
+- overall performance of the equity markets and/or publicly-listed technology companies; - actual or anticipated fluctuations in our revenue or other financial or operating metrics; - changes in the financial projections we provide to the public or our failure to meet these projections; - failure of securities analysts to initiate or maintain coverage of us, changes in financial estimates and/or recommendations by any securities analysts who follow our company; - our failure to meet the estimates or the expectations of securities analysts or investors; - recruitment or departure of key personnel; - · significant security breaches, technical difficulties or interruptions of our service; - the economy as a whole and market conditions in our industry; - rumors and market speculation involving us or other companies in our industry; - announcements by us or our competitors of significant innovations, acquisitions, strategic partnerships, joint ventures, or capital commitments; - new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - lawsuits threatened or filed against us; - · other events or factors, including those resulting from war, incidents of terrorism, or responses to these events; and - sales of additional shares of our Class A common stock by us, our directors, our officers or our stockholders.